Need Assistance? 01384 442752 (UK)

 This works on the idea that we would much rather see closed figures than ones which are fragmented or have unconnected lines.
 Therefore, our brains will tend to fill in any blank spaces or missing parts of an image.

 This is considered to be the strongest of the Gestalt principles and it can override the others.
 If you imagine observing a square drawn using a dotted line, your brain will automatically work out that the image is of a square in light of the blank sections.
-Whilst simple shapes may be most easily recognised we also use closure to complete complex shapes - particularly if they are of familiar items or objects.
+Whilst simple shapes may be most easily recognised, we also use closure to complete complex shapes - particularly if they are of familiar items or objects.

-When applied to design, closure can enable the observer feel more involved with the design through taking an active rather than passive role.
+When applied to design, closure can enable the observer to feel more involved with the design through taking an active rather than passive role.

 4) Principle of Good Gestalt